 The state capital Hanover has a lot to offer and yet is often underrated.
-You will not find a pretty old town here, but other pleasant things: Go for a walk in Europe’s largest city forest, let yourself be taken back in time in the Herrenhäuser Gärten, stroll through the hip Linden district or admire the Wilhelmian style houses in List.
+You will not find a pretty old town here, but other pleasant things: go for a walk in one of Europe’s largest city forests, let yourself be taken back in time in the Herrenhäuser Gärten, stroll through the hip Linden district or admire the Wilhelmian style houses in List.
 Hanover has many treasures waiting to be discovered by you.

 Hanover is an important traffic hub in Germany.
 Here you are not only well connected to the rest of the world in terms of transport but also economically: Hanover is an international trade fair location, which is why many different companies have settled here.
 If you like, you can quickly find opportunities to gain your first professional experience alongside studying here.